 - Expert tips for how to find your niche

-- Examples of businesses who found their niche and ran with it
+- Examples of businesses who used their niche for growth

 - How to add a second niche to your business

 Stand out from the crowd

 The digital world is a crowded one.
 With a niche, it’s much easier to differentiate against a sea of competitors.
 People who work in niches are also much more memorable, because you’re doing something specific and different than anyone else.
 Imagine someone told you they work in “sports.”
 You’d have a very vague understanding of what this means and no idea if you’re interested, even if you were a high calibre athlete who loves learning all things sports.
 But if this person said they’re a high-performance basketball coach for university teams, you’d have their attention.
 Especially if you’re someone who’s looking to play basketball for a university team someday.
 That’s how niches help you stand out and be remembered.